Afghanistan: Blast kills children in Taliban-controlled area | DW | 18.12.2020

 The Taliban controls several regions of the volatile Ghazni province and often clash with the government forces.
 A suicide attack on a Ghazni military base killed at least 30 people last month.

-The fighting has escalated across Afghanistan in recent months, despite ongoing peace talks and the US pledge to reduce its military presence.
+Fighting has escalated across Afghanistan in recent months, despite ongoing peace talks and the US pledge to reduce its military presence.
 This week, Kabul's deputy governor was killed in a car bomb blast, and a female TV anchor was shot dead last week.
-The peace talks are set to resume in Qatar in early January.
+Peace talks are set to resume in Qatar in early January.

 dj/msh (AP, AFP, dpa)